djones11/adsp/README.md

 ## 📐 Design Decisions & Trade-offs

 ### 1. Latency Reduction & Performance
-*   **Pandas & Pandera**: We replaced row-by-row dictionary processing with **Pandas** DataFrames.
+*   **Pandas & Pandera**: Uses **Pandas** DataFrames to avoid row-by-row dictionary processing.
 This allows for vectorized operations (like cleaning empty strings or type conversion) which are significantly faster for large datasets. **Pandera** provides declarative schema validation, ensuring data integrity before it hits the database.
+Avoided converting incoming API data to pydantic models on ingestion to improve performance using strictly dataframes.
 *   **Asyncio**: The data fetching layer uses `asyncio` and `httpx` to fetch multiple months of data concurrently, rather than sequentially.
 This drastically reduces the time spent waiting on network I/O from the Police API.
 *   **Celery Task Splitting**: Queries for each police force are distributed across multiple Celery workers using **chords and groups**, allowing concurrent execution of tasks and efficient aggregation of results.
 *   **Bulk Operations**: Database writes use the `COPY` command, which is the fastest way to insert data into PostgreSQL, bypassing the overhead of individual `INSERT` statements.